dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/model-serving/README.md

       1. After deployment, the model remains constant until it is retrained
          1. a while in operation to an offline-trained model dealing with new real-live data will get stale
             1. Monitoring will watch the model for Decay or staleness to guide improvements
-   2. Onine "or dynamic learning"
+   2. Online "or dynamic learning"
       1. After deployment, the model is regularly trained as new data arrives, data streams.
 Common for time series, sensor or stock data.
 2. Model Prediction
    1. Batch predictions